-I-526 application - adjudication process 76 12 months I-485 interview and conditional visa issued 3 to 6 months Time lapse before eligible to file I-829 21 to 24 months I-829 application - adjudication process 77 8 months Total more than 4 years
+I-526 application - adjudication process76

+Interview followed by conditional visa issuance

+Time lapse before eligible to file I-829

+I-829 application - adjudication process77

+Total

+12 months

+21 to 24 months

+8 months

+more than 4 years

 This immigration process timeline must be distinguished from the expected time frame for the immigrant to recover his EB-5 capital investment.
 Generally, under the "at-risk" and sustained investment rules, the investor's recovery of capital cannot occur until after the approval of the I-829 petition.
-Furthermore, the timing of this "exit" depends on the terms of the investment, as well as the JCE's liquidity and ability to repay the loan or distribute the equity.78 However, in reviewing the investor's visa petition, USCIS does not consider the likelihood of whether the investor will recover his investment or the extent of his financial return on the investment.79 Thus, even if the I-829 petition is approved, the investor is not assured that his capital investment will be recovered.
+Furthermore, the timing of this "exit" depends on the terms of the investment, as well as the JCE's liquidity and ability to repay the loan or distribute the equity.
+However, in reviewing the investor's visa petition, USCIS does not consider the likelihood of whether the investor will recover his investment or the extent of his financial return on the investment.
+Thus, even if the I-829 petition is approved and the unconditional visa is issued, the investor is not assured that his capital investment will be recovered.